 The MPO will work to implement and monitor the Congestion Management Program (CMP) in accordance with the provisions of 23 U.S.C. and 23 CFR.
 Specifically, the MPO will continue with the update and monitoring of CMP strategies and State of the Systems Report.
-Also, the MPO will continue to update the Mobility Report Card, including metrics, graphics and reports.
-The MPO will continue to collaborate on the update, monitoring and implementation of the Travel Demand Management (TDM) activities and program.
-Other proposed activities include: Acquire vehicle probe data to support update to regional congestion analysis and calculation of key performance metrics on the entire Congestion Management Network; Continue data collection, analysis and reporting in support of the CMP (ongoing); Undertake CMP Implementation, by integrating CMP with the development of planning products and activities, including the MTP, TIP, ITS Architecture, planning studies, etc. (ongoing).: Incorporate additional transportation modes and coordinate with stakeholders and regional transportation stakeholders to incorporate bicycle and pedestrian modes into the CMP (ongoing); and maintain CMP products and documentation as needed (ongoing).
+Also, the MPO will continue to update the Mobility Report Card, including updating metrics, graphics and reports.
+The MPO will continue to participate in, and collaborate on, the update, monitoring and implementation of the Travel Demand Management (TDM) activities and program.
+Other proposed activities include: Acquire vehicle probe data to support update to regional congestion analysis and calculation of key performance metrics on the entire Congestion Management Network; Continue data collection, analysis and reporting in support of the CMP (ongoing); Undertake CMP Implementation, by integrating CMP with the development of planning products and activities, including the MTP, TIP, Regional ITS Architecture, planning studies, etc. (ongoing).: Incorporate Additional Transportation Modes and coordinate with stakeholders and regional transportation stakeholders to incorporate bicycle and pedestrian modes into the CMP (ongoing); and maintain CMP products and documentation as needed (ongoing).